FaithMuthee/alx-system_engineering-devops/0x00-shell_basics/README.md

-mv [[:upper:]]* /tmp/u - Create a script that moves all files beginning with an uppercase letter to the directory rm *~ - Create a script that deletes all files in the current working directory mkdir -p welcome/to/school - 102-tree ls -xamp - Write a command that lists all the files and directories of the current directory, separated by commas
+mv [[:upper:]]* /tmp/u - Create a script that moves all files beginning with an uppercase letter to the directory rm *~ - Create a script that deletes all files in the current working directory mkdir -p welcome/to/school - 102-tree ls -xamp - Write a command that lists all the files and directories of the current directory, separated by commas file -C -m school.mgc - Create a magic file school.mgc